 |Build 10240 (Windows 10, version 1507)||Sideload is only available through PowerShell using the Add-AppxPackage command.|

-The app package must be signed with a certificate that is trusted by the device.
-Certificates provided by common Certificate Authorities are trusted by default in the Windows operating system, however if the certificate is not trusted, it must be installed in the device before installing the app.
-To trust the certificate, the certificate must be present in one of the following local machine certificate stores on your device:
+App packages must be signed with a certificate that is trusted by the device.
+Certificates provided by common Certificate Authorities are trusted by default in the Windows operating system.

 Dependencies not installed

 Windows 10 applications can have framework dependencies based on the application platform used to generate the app.
 If you are using C# or VB, the app will require the .NET Runtime and .NET framework packages.
 C++ applications require the VCLibs.

 If the app package is built in Release mode configuration, the framework dependencies will be obtained from the Microsoft Store.
 However, if the app is built in Debug mode configuration, the dependencies will be obtained from the location specified in the

 When installing from an HTTP endpoint, it is important to verify that all files are accessible with the correct MIME type.
 The easiest method to verify these files is by following the links provided in the HTML page generated by Visual Studio.
 You must check these files:

 .appinstallerfile, available as an

 Isolate App Installer app issues

 If the App Installer cannot install the app, these steps will help identify the installation issue.

 Download the app package file to a local folder and try to install it using the Add-AppxPackage PowerShell command.